wayungi/stock-data/README.md

 ### Cloning the repository
 - Create a directory.
-- Open a terminal in this directory and run this command: `git clone git@github.com:wayungi/math-magicians.git`.
+- Open a terminal in this directory and run this command: `git@github.com:wayungi/stock-data.git`.
-- cd math-maicians
+- cd stock-data
 - run npm install
 - run npm start
 - The website will in your default browser